Henry de Bracton: Modern liability

-Other examples from Bracton's book
+Other examples

 Sanctuary and abjuration

 If a criminal could make it to a church, he was given sanctuary.
 This was a recognition that the Church was a separate jurisdiction.
 Some law allowed for the criminal to be housed and fed by the clergy for seven days.
 Bracton recommends 40 days.
-After this, the reeve would knock on the door of the church and demand that the criminal surrender himself or take the shortest road to a seaport and leave England never to return.
+Then, the reeve would knock on the door of the church and demand that the criminal surrender himself or take the shortest road to a seaport and leave England never to return.
 If he did not leave the church, he was to be starved.
 If the criminal stayed on the road to the seaport, he was to be left unharmed.
 If he went off the road, he could be killed by the population at large.
 Condemned criminals and those found with stolen goods were not to be given sanctuary.
-The wife of such was declared a widow and all lands owned by him were escheated to the Crown.
+The wife of such was declared a widow, and all lands owned by him were escheated to the Crown.

-Bracton on the writ of appeal
+Writ of appeal

 "In every criminal case, which embraces a felony, [the writ] must mention on the appeal the year, the place, the day and the hour in which the case is heard.
 [The defendant] must speak of his own accord, and sight and hearing, and must be consistent in what he says and in all circumstantial details.
 [It should be written like this]: 'A' appeals 'B', by such words for the death of his brother and should he fail, by such a one, and so on, so that there are several appealing him to one and the same deed."